We have written stories about the Kingdom of Wonders, Cambodia, quite extensively and for a good reason.

 - Our recommended temples to see on the first day are Angkor Wat and Angkor Thom.

 - Angkor Wat is the biggest temple and will take you a good few hours to explore.

 - In the afternoon spend some time in the city exploring the markets and local yummy food.

-- Our recommendation is the Beer Street, where you will have plenty of choices of Cambodian, Italian and other cuisine.
+- Our recommendation is the Beer Street, where you will have plenty of choices of Cambodian, Italian and other cuisines.
 Rice pancakes from the street vendor are a great dessert!